General Assembly of the Church of Scotland: Meetings

 General Assembly meetings are usually held in the Assembly Hall on the Mound, Edinburgh.
 This was originally built for the Free Church in the 19th century.
 Before this, from 1845 to 1929, the General Assembly had met in the Victoria Hall (the Highland Tolbooth Kirk) at the top of the Royal Mile, a purpose-built meeting hall and church whose 72 m spire towers above the present Assembly Hall.
 When the Church of Scotland merged with the United Free Church of Scotland in 1929, the Mound premises were chosen as the Assembly Hall for the reunited Church of Scotland.
 Today the former Victoria Hall building is in secular use as the Hub.
 Earlier General Assemblies had taken place in different churches in Scotland's major burghs.

 The Church of Scotland General Assembly usually meets for a week of intensive deliberation once a year in May.
 Ministers, elders and deacons are eligible to be "Commissioners" to the General Assembly.
 Typically a parish minister would attend the Assembly once every four years, accompanied by an elder from that congregation.
 The Assembly also has youth representatives and a few officials.
 Prior to each Assembly, a minister or elder is nominated to serve as Moderator for that year.
 At the start of the Assembly the Moderator is duly elected, although the election is considered a formality.

 The Moderator presides from the Moderator's chair.
-Alongside him/her, the clerks to the Assembly and other officials are seated.
+Alongside them, the clerks to the Assembly and other officials are seated.
 Behind the Moderator is the throne gallery (used by the Monarch or the Lord High Commissioner), which can only be reached through a separate stairway not directly from the Assembly Hall; this symbolises the independence of the church from the Crown in matters spiritual, whilst recognising the status of the Monarch (both constitutionally and theologically).

 The General Assembly can also meet elsewhere.
 A meeting of the Assembly was held in Glasgow to mark the city's status as European City of Culture.
 When the Scottish Parliament was instituted in 1999, the Assembly Hall was used by the Parliament until the new building at Holyrood was completed in 2004.
 During these years, the Assembly met in the Edinburgh International Conference Centre (1999) and the Usher Hall (2001); in the other years the Parliament temporarily moved out to allow the Assembly to use its own "home".

 The General Assembly has its own Standing Orders.
 One particular example is Standing Order 54, which requires any proposal requiring additional expenditure to have been first considered by the Assembly's Stewardship and Finance Committee.